iSOLveIT/protege_owl/_sources/index.rst.txt

 XML.
 That is why many of the predefined datatypes in Protégé have a prefix of *xsd* for example xsd:string and xsd:integer.
 It is also possible to create new basic datatypes.
-However, for the majority of use cases, if one needs a datatype that doesn’t map to one of the predefined types the best solution is to usually just define a class.
+However, for the majority of use cases, if one needs a datatype that doesn't map to one of the predefined types the best solution is to usually just define a class.

 A property with a range that is a simple datatype is known as a datatype